1. Give the chemical symbol for each of the following elements.

 f. a molecule containing three hydrogen atoms, one phosphorous atom and four oxygen atoms.

-4. Write the Atomic Symbol (AZX) for each of the isotopes described below.
+4. Write the atomic number (AZX) for each of the isotopes described below.

 a.
 Z = 8, number of neutrons = 9

 First, go to the periodic table and find which element is number 8.
 You will find that this is oxygen.
 Next, determine A by adding 8 and 9.
 Thus the representation is: 178O

 b. the isotope of chlorine for which A = 37

 First, go to the periodic table and find what number element chlorine is.
 You will find that it is element 17.
 Thus, the representation is: 3717Cl